goforj/httpx/README.md

 ### <a id="retrybackoff"></a>RetryBackoff

 RetryBackoff sets a capped exponential backoff retry interval for a request.
+Overrides the req default interval (fixed 100ms) with jittered backoff.

 ```go
 // Apply to all requests